I met Anya in Indonesia.

 In the course of week or so, Anya and I became good friends.

-We made a loose agreement to travel overland together to Afghanistan.
+We made a loose agreement to travel overland together.
+We flew to India.

-But our diversion in the hills of northern India turned out to be a longer than we ever could have imagined.
+But our diversion in the mountains of northern India turned out to be a longer than we ever could have imagined.

 The bus trip out of Delhi was a long one – a day and a night – over mostly unsealed roads.
 During the day, we travelled over parched plains, through dusty, noisy, overcrowded towns and impoverished villages and I kept wondering to myself whether I would ever feel cold, truly cold, again.
 At night we entered the hills and saw the silhouettes of huge trees and dense forests.
 The following morning, we crossed an old bridge over a wide river and arrived in a town of small shops and stalls surrounded by forested hills.
 On the far horizon was a line of ice capped mountains glistening in the early morning sun – the first range of the Himalaya.

-One afternoon after ascending a long, steep forested slope, we found ourselves on top of a ridge looking up at a towering steel-grey wall of rock speckled with glistening snow, rising a good thousand metres above the trees.
+One afternoon, a week later, after ascending a long, steep forested slope, we found ourselves looking up at a towering steel-grey wall of rock speckled with glistening snow, rising a good thousand metres above the trees.

 We sat down on a rock and took in the view, entranced.